 The use of coriander goes back to ancient times.
 It was found in King Tut’s tomb, is mentioned in the Bible in regard to manna, and was recorded on one of the Linear B tablets from 2nd millennium BC Greece.
-With such a illustrious ancestry you would think that it is easy to grow but, unfortunately for many of us, it presents a challenge.
+With such a illustrious history you would think that it is easy to grow but, unfortunately for many of us, it presents a challenge.
 Flowering is triggered by increasing day-length so if you buy a plant in the spring it will quickly grow, flower, and die with little time allowed for harvesting the leaves.
 The best solution is to start plants indoors and get them outside right after the last frost date.
-Then start more seed in late summer for a fall crop.
+Start more seed in late summer for a fall crop.

 Type: Annual herb.